Dynamic Houston Entrepreneur Tackles the At-Home Work Juggle — How Allie Danziger Stays Creative and Grounded | PaperCity Magazine

 Dynamic Houston Entrepreneur Tackles the At-Home Work Juggle — How Allie Danziger Stays Creative and Grounded

-Conference Calls, Hollywood Nights and Raiding the Wine FridgeBY Shelby Hodge // 05.20.20
+Conference Calls, Hollywood Nights, and Raiding the Wine FridgeBY Shelby Hodge // 05.20.20

 Allie Danziger leads her marketing and public relations firm from home during the pandemic.